SDG 13 Climate Action

 University's Disaster Relief Efforts

 The University's Disaster Relief Medicine program has formed a strong partnership with the National Disaster Management Agency (NADMA) and various non-governmental organizations (NGOs) to provide essential medical assistance during natural disasters.
 The collaboration allows the university to actively participate in relief efforts, particularly in response to floods and other humanitarian crises.
-A significant number of students, totaling 157, have been involved in these initiatives, contributing their medical expertise and compassion to those affected by disasters.
+A significant number of students, totalling 157, have been involved in these initiatives, contributing their medical expertise and compassion to those affected by disasters.

 13.3.4 - Inform and support government